The First Principle of Lean Management: Eliminate Waste

-Once upon a time, in the land of the rising sun, there were two industrial engineers, Shingo and Ohno.
-They developed the Toyota Production System (TPS), dubbed as Lean production many years later.
+Two industrial engineers, Shingo and Ohno, developed the Toyota Production System (TPS), dubbed Lean production.
 Although developed in the automotive industry, the principles behind this system proved to be a success when implemented in the software industry.

 "Lean" was created as a response to an extremely complex environment.
 The modern business climate can be characterized as such, especially as we live in a world of startups.
-Whether we're talking about startups or companies operating for decades, lean management principles can be applied just as effectively.
+Whether we're talking about new businesses or companies operating for decades, Lean principles can be applied just as effectively through small steps.
 The focus is concentrated on experimenting, testing hypotheses, and adapting to ever-changing circumstances and requirements.

 We're in the software development business, where Agile is very popular.
 Scrum, Kanban, and Lean are just some of the frameworks found under the Agile umbrella.